Table of Contents

 Skip The Brands

-It’s not a hard no because they worked at Salesforce and American Express, but you shouldn’t overweight it.
-Usually Founders make the mistake of hiring from pedigreed companies but these people usually don’t work out.
+It’s not a hard no because they worked at Salesforce and American Express, but you shouldn’t overweigh it.
+Usually, Founders make the mistake of hiring from pedigreed companies, but these people usually don’t work out.

 Avoid Category Leaders

-Salespeople who worked at companies that were clear category leaders are similar to people who worked at well known companies.
-Don’t overweight their success because they had it easy.
-They may be able to do the job but they must check off a lot of other boxes to be considered a first sales hire.
+Salespeople who worked at companies that were clear category leaders are similar to people who worked at well-known companies.
+Don’t overweigh their success because they had it easy.
+They may be able to do the job, but they must check off a lot of other boxes to be considered a first sales hire.

-They were selling a product that people know, want, and is considered better than the competition.
+They were selling a product that people know, want, and consider better than the competition.
 Your product is unknown in the category, likely lacking features, and requires selling to early adopters and innovators.

 Too Senior

-Salespeople who are too senior or have been at one company for too long should be avoided from consideration when hiring first salesperson.
-It will be hard to recruit them as a first hire from a compensation standpoint so you’re probably wasting your time.
+Salespeople who are too senior or have been at one company for too long should be excluded from consideration when hiring a first salesperson.
+It will be hard to recruit them as a first hire from a compensation standpoint, so you’re probably wasting your time.

-It’s possible they have a top territory or have been coasting with a manager that likes them.
-If they’ve been at the same company for 5+ years, they have selling habits that wont easily transfer to a new startup.
+It’s possible they have a top territory or have been coasting with a manager who likes them.
+If they’ve been at the same company for 5+ years, they have selling habits that won’t easily transfer to a new startup.

 Out of The Game

-Salespeople who haven’t sold in awhile should be avoided when it comes to hiring first salesperson.
+Salespeople who haven’t sold in a while should be avoided when it comes to hiring the first salesperson.
 A common mistake made by startup founders is to hire a former VP of Sales or Director to be the first sales hire.
 A founder promises them they’ll be responsible for the sales department in a few months and will be hiring some junior reps to manage soon.

 Never Trust The Rolodex